survivechinaflu/survivechinafludotcom/index.md

 Other humans are your greatest risk.
 Get ready to avoid them for a while (like a month or more).
 For now, don't travel.
 Don't go to big events.
 Don't hang out in crowds.
 Avoid other people and their disease whenever possible.
 When you have to interact with potential disease carriers, minimize that contact.
 Wash and sanitize your hands after being in public.
 Treat sick people like the plague they are.
 If you're sick, try not to make other people sick.
 Cover your mouth and nose when you cough/sneeze (with your ELBOW).

 This cannot be overstated:
-* WASH YOUR HANDS EXTREMELY THOROUGHLY!
+* WASH YOUR HANDS REGULARLY AND THOROUGHLY!
+* STOP TOUCHING THINGS OTHER PEOPLE TOUCH!
 * STOP TOUCHING YOUR FACE!

 # Food and Water